iodome/iodome/packages/prisma/README.md

 # @iodome/prisma

-Prisma utilities for complete test data isolation in Playwright and Vitest.
+Prisma utilities for complete test data isolation support for Postgres in Playwright and Vitest.
 Ensures each test runs with a fresh, isolated database state to prevent test interference and flaky tests.

 ## Installation